hddyyyb/MGCR/README.md

 Published in dasfaa2023

-#### Dataset Descriptions:
+#### Data Descriptions:
- We provide a subset of the dataset as a format example for processing code.
-However, we cannot publish the original dataset due to privacy protection.
+ Due to privacy protection, we give format requirements for input data rather than dataset.
 ### Steps for Runing the Code
 #### Environment Prerequisites:
 * python3.6